CiviCooP/org.civicoop.autorelationship/docs/howto_own_matcher.md

 2. Create a class which **extends** `CRM_Autorelationship_Matcher`
 3. Implement hook `hook_autorelationship_targetinterfaces`
 4. Implement on your *'source entity*, e.g. Address the post hook so that the targets will be found on a post
+5. Build the form to add rules on a target

 ### 1. Create a TargetInterface